Perform a reverse IP lookup to find all

 A records associated with an IP address.
 The results can pinpoint virtual hosts being served from a web server.
 Information gathered can be used to expand the attack surface when identifying vulnerabilities on a server.

 A web server can be configured to server multiple virtual hosts from a single IP address.
-This is a common technique in shared hosting environments in particular.
+This is a common technique in shared hosting environments.
 It is also common in many organizations and can be an excellent way to expand the attack surface when going after a web server.
-If for example your primary target site appears to be secure you may be able to gain access to the underlying operating system by attacking a less secure site on the same server, thereby bypassing the security controls of the target site.
+If for example your primary target web site appears to be secure you may be able to gain access to the underlying operating system by attacking a less secure site on the same server.
+Bypassing the security controls of the target site.

 How is the DNS data queried?

 The bulk of the data for the reverse IP lookup tool comes from the excellent scans.io project.
-Other Open Source Intelligence Sources include Bing queries using the IP address query
+Other open source intelligence (OSINT) sources include the Bing API for queries using the IP address reverse IP search query

 Reverse IP Lookup API